kalendar/assessments/srl/metacognition/planning/medium-summary.md

 1. Ask yourself questions before you begin a learning activity: "What am I expected do?
 What approach can help me do well?"
 2. Brainstorm multiple ways to approach an activity and then choose the best option.
+3. Ask your teachers about the best ways to go about doing their assignments.